top of page

 Artist | Bio

-I am a multimedia artist born in Minsk in 1995 and rooted in London since 2009.
+I am an interdisciplinary artist born in Minsk in 1995 and rooted in London since 2009.
 I work across writing, installation, voice, still and moving image, sculpture, intuitive mark-making, and more.

-It serves as a reliable companion and conduit for expanded states of consciousness, an invitation into a space of deeper self-connection and trust in our own experience of reality.
+It serves as a reliable companion and conduit for expanded states of consciousness, a space of maximum malleability of deep-seated beliefs and habits of perception.

 I seek to bring the subconscious narratives we use to frame our experience of the world to the surface, making them visible, malleable, and unfixed.